temporalio/sdk-python/README.md

 ##### Heartbeating and Cancellation

-In order for an activity to be notified of cancellation requests, they must invoke `temporalio.activity.heartbeat()`.
+In order for a non-local activity to be notified of cancellation requests, it must invoke `temporalio.activity.heartbeat()`.
 It is strongly recommended that all but the fastest executing activities call this function regularly.
 "Types of Activities" has specifics on cancellation for asynchronous and synchronous activities.

 In addition to obtaining cancellation information, heartbeats also support detail data that is persisted on the server for retrieval during activity retry.
 If an activity calls `temporalio.activity.heartbeat(123, 456)` and then fails and is retried, `temporalio.activity.info().heartbeat_details` will return an iterable containing `123` and `456` on the next run.

+Heartbeating has no effect on local activities.

 ##### Worker Shutdown